khanazhar567/e-commerece-branch1/README.md

-"Ipswitch Retail is an eCommerce platform offering a wide range of tech products with a modern and user-friendly interface.
-Users can browse featured and latest products, view product details, and shop seamlessly online."
+Ipswitch Retail is an eCommerce platform offering a wide range of tech products with a modern and user-friendly interface.
+Users can browse featured and latest products, view product details, and shop seamlessly online.